netphantom/OrcidJS/README.md

 # OrcidJS
-This is a small script that allows you to get the information of all the publication information of a given Orcid.
+This is a small library that allows you to get the information of all the publication information of a given Orcid.
 You have to configure the script (in the HTML file) with your orcid and set where to print it.

 # Basic Usage